-Trade floor compliance nightmares?
+MifidII & GDPR compliance nightmares?
 Make your fears disappear.
-Store & search all your data, including voice.
+Store & search all your voice data using the sound of voice.

 Banish the Compliance Monster.

 Without the ability to index and search the content of your company’s calls, the simplest inquiry from a regulator, e-discovery, or Freedom Of Information Act Request that applies to voice, can mean trouble.
 It can mean big, expensive, time-consuming trouble of manually wading—actually listening—through hundreds or thousands of hours of calls.

 The alternative?
 Call Recording and Compliance software by Intelligent Voice.

 With IV, you can have ready-access to all of your data, giving you the ability to pinpoint what was verbally said on a call, when, to whom, and by whom using voice indexing —as easily as searching for text.
 Make better use of your compliance team’s resources.